csuci-cs/awesome-csuci/README.md

 Please check out the contributing.md for instructions on how to add to this list.

+### Emoji Key
+ * Discipline
+   - 💻: Computer Science
+   - ⚛️: Applied Physics
+   - 📈: Math
+ * People
+   - 🎓: Alumni

 ## Books
 * [An Introduction to the Analysis of Algorithms](http://www.worldscientific.com/worldscibooks/10.1142/10875) by Michael Soltys.

 ## Websites
 Personal/professional websites (blogs, portfolios, ect.) of CSUCI students, faculty, and alumni.

-Emoji noting department and/or major may accompany a name.
- * 💻: Computer Science
- * ⚛️: Applied Physics
- * 📈: Math

 ### Faculty
 We have some pretty awesome professors/lecturers at CSUCI here are some links to their websites.